 Tina Merlin, a journalist of L’Unità, tried to inform the public about the risks involved in the construction of the dam, but she was accused of giving false information, of causing useless alarmism and acting against progress.
 Various geologists who warned about the danger of the dam were dismissed.

 First unauthorized excavations on the site of the dam took place in 1956.
 It was immediately clear that the land was friable.
 The concrete used to build the abutment of the dam was absorbed by the rock.
 For this reason SADE, the company in charge of the construction of the dam, decided to defer the explosions needed to dig into the land, and to use a lower quantity of explosive.

 Carlo Semenza, an engineer designated to check the state of security of the dam, highlighted in various occasions that the structure was weak, but the Commission that had to decide for further works and adjustments, had among its members three of the people who had approved the project in the first place: they could not admit that what they had previously approved was not perfect.
 So no further actions were taken.
-Also, SADE was to become ENEL, the National Authority for the Production of Electric Power, so politics were involved: finishing up the construction of the dam was essential.
+Also, SADE was to become ENEL, the National Authority for the Production of Electric Power, so politics was involved: finishing up the construction of the dam was essential.

 The geological studies used to support the work of Semenza were very superficial.
 In charge of them was Giorgio Dal Piaz who, at the time, was quite old and did not have the strength to do the appropriate surveys.
 Instead, he based his opinions on experience.
 During the construction of the dam some problems related to the nature of the rock emerged and further geological studies were carried out.
 In spite of them, works did not stop.